 Being clued up on the necessary steps to charging is clearly the key consideration to prepare for when buying a used electric car.
 Making sure you are able to charge your electric engine with a suitable source at home, work, or using public charge points, is essential to make your future car journeys a breeze.

 Reassuringly, the UK is leading the way for the adoption of electric motoring, with new government plans outlining that new homes and street lighting will have to incorporate EV chargers.
 Forming part of the UK’s Department for Transport’s ‘Road to Zero’ plan, building regulation will be overhauled to ensure all new flats and offices come with external charging points for EVs by 2040.

 Furthermore, new chargers could be installed either directly on street junction boxes or on dedicated poles supported by Virgin Media along the streets, according to Auto Express.
 With the aim of future proofing our streets, ensuring all street light columns have charging points with on-street parking will make driving your electric car from A to B (as well as C and D!) as easy as stopping off for petrol or diesel.

 As a result of a growing demand for EVs in the UK, further investment into the industry has allowed for improvements in innovation around common sticking points on electric cars, like charging points.
-Innovations around electric car charging in 2019 spans from new ports, quicker charges, longer charges to wireless charging being introduced by manufacturers like BMW.
+Innovations around electric car charging spans from new ports, quicker charges, longer charges to wireless charging being introduced by manufacturers like BMW.